digikar99/polymorphic-functions/README.md

 >This library is still experimental.
 Interface can change in backward-incompatible ways.

 The name does capture what it is: [Ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism).
 This is not [Parametric Polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism) since individual implementations do differ.
 I also do not see how the latter is implementable without the former.
+See [specialized-function](https://github.com/numcl/specialized-function) for parametric polymorphism.

 ## Rationale